m4r35n357/ODE-Playground/README.md

 CNS function Parameter | Meaning
 ----------|-----------
-step4 | The step size is reduced by a quarter (suitable for RK4) comparisons step8 | The step size is reduced by an eightth (suitable for RK4) comparisons order | The Taylor Series order is increased by two both | The order is increased by one, and the step size by one half both2 | The order is increased by two, and the step size by one quarter
+step4 | The step size is reduced by a quarter step8 | The step size is reduced by an eightth order | The Taylor Series order is increased by two both | The order is increased by one, and the step size by one half both2 | The order is increased by two, and the step size by one quarter

 #### CNS plot (matplotlib diff graph):
 ```
-./cns both ./tsm-thomas-static 15 _ 10 0.1 30000 1 0 0 .185
+./cns both ./tsm-thomas-static 15 10 0.1 30000 1 0 0 .185
 ```
 #### CNS Scan